A Review of “Three Circles”

 Scroggins and Wright are motivated to share the gospel with as many people as possible and to equip the people of the church to this end.
 A laudable motivation, to be sure.
 They are driven by a desire to see a multiplying church, especially in their unchurched South Florida context.

 The appeal of Three Circles is the simple tool provided so that anyone can have a gospel conversation.
 You are to look for instances when a conversation exposes the felt brokenness of other people and then share the gospel.
-Drawing three circles (God’s design, our fall into brokenness, the gospel of Jesus offering healing, and restoration to God’s design) is simple, clear, and direct.
+Drawing three circles (God’s design, our fall into brokenness, the gospel of Jesus offering healing leading back to restoration of God’s design) is simple, clear, and direct.

 The best part of the book is the encouragement to every Christian to be willing to share their faith.
 Calling people to practice how they share the gospel and reminding them to invite people to respond to the gospel are good things, and I appreciated Scroggins and Wright emphasizing the practicalities of gospel conversations.
 There is something to learn there.
 However, I do not believe the three circles tool is salvageable for two overarching reasons.